|

 the accompanying design once again pointed model

 railroad planers to the basement or a spare room.
-One
+One or two truly small

-or two truly small layouts are present in the
+layouts are present in the publication, but they

-"portable layouts".
-And again, it
+were labelled "portable layouts".
+And

 |